 US LNG exports edge up on week

-Liquefied natural gas exports from the U.S. increased over the last week, according to data from the Energy Information Administration (EIA).
+Liquefied natural gas (LNG) exports from the United States increased during the week ended May 9, the Energy Information Administration said in its weekly natural gas report.